Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Approach

-\paragraph{Level~0—Formal Meta-schema.} We start from a universal first-order template that captures the quadruple \emph{Actor–Action–Condition–Norm}, with \textit{penalty} attached to the conclusion:
+\paragraph{Meta-schema.} We start from a universal first-order template that captures the quadruple \emph{Actor–Action–Condition–Norm}, with penalty attached:

 The sort \({\sf Norm}\) is an element of \texttt{prohibited}, \texttt{obligated}, \texttt{permitted}, while \({\sf scope}\) will be progressively refined in the subsequent layers.
+This schema paritally follows the previous work \cite{xue2024leec}.
 The schema is globally consistent across all statutes, and every constraint field in downstream verification has a corresponding default extraction output.